 If you’re facing a drug test and have used kratom, consider the context and requirements of your specific situation.
 For employment screening using standard panels, kratom typically won’t appear.
 However, if you’re in the military, on probation, or in a treatment program, specialized testing may be used.

-More importantly, if you’re concerned about drug testing because kratom use has become a problem in your life, this worry might be a sign that it’s time to seek treatment.
+More importantly, if you’re concerned about drug testing because kratom use has become a problem in your life, this worry might be a sign that it’s time to seek help.
 The anxiety around testing often indicates that substance use has progressed beyond casual or controlled use.
-If you’re a family member worried about someone’s kratom use, learning how to stage an intervention can help you approach the conversation with compassion and effectiveness.

-Our Intensive Outpatient Program offers flexible treatment that allows you to maintain work and family obligations while receiving comprehensive care.
-With group therapy, individual counseling, and evidence-based treatment modalities like Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), our IOP provides the structure and support needed for recovery.
+Intensive Outpatient Program (IOP): IOP offers flexible treatment that allows you to maintain work and family obligations while receiving comprehensive care.
+With group therapy, individual counseling, and evidence-based treatment modalities like Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), IOP provides the structure and support needed for recovery.

-Recovery doesn’t end when formal programming concludes.
-Our Recovery Coaching provides ongoing accountability, goal-setting support, and guidance as you build your new life in recovery.
-This continued support significantly reduces relapse risk and helps you navigate challenges that arise after treatment.
+Recovery Coaching and Aftercare: Recovery doesn’t end when formal programming concludes.
+Ongoing accountability, goal-setting support, and guidance as you build your new life in recovery significantly reduce relapse risk and help you navigate challenges that arise after treatment.

-If kratom use has progressed from occasional experimentation to regular use, or if you’re experiencing any of the following, it’s time to reach out for professional support:
+If kratom use has progressed from occasional experimentation to regular use, or if you’re experiencing any of the following, reaching out for professional support is worth considering:

 - Inability to stop or cut down despite wanting to